NMilivojevic/glitch-great-good-api/README.md

 -   `controllers`: Handles HTTP request/response logic.
 -   `routes`: Defines API endpoints and routes requests to the appropriate controllers.

+## Polygon Mumbai Test Network Connection

+The backend service connects to the Polygon Mumbai Test Network using the Infura endpoint.

 ## Flow for Balance Retrieval

 1. **Service Layer**: